AAMC Premed Competencies for Entering Med Students

 Professional Competencies

-• Teamwork and Collaboration: Works well with others to achieve common goals, balances being a team member and a leader, shares information openly, and encourages and accepts feedback to enhance team performance.
+• Teamwork and Collaboration: Work toward shared goals, balance being a team member and a leader, share information openly, and support team success through cooperation.

 Science Competencies